eldevyas/QLF-/README.md

 2. UI Design to HTML/CSS:
-   - That was maybe the shortest part of project, CSS translation is very short compared with the JavaScript one.
+   - That was maybe the easiest part for me of the project, CSS translation is very short compared with the JavaScript one.

 3. JavaScript Development:
    - I already had a goal to make this website just to learn JavaScript basics, but I ended up with having notions about JQuery, AJAX, and JSON files also.